qb40/image-effect/README.md

-#qb-img-effect
+#qb-image-effect
-**qb-img-effect** is a dos tool that can be used to create an animation out of an image.
+**qb-image-effect** is a dos tool that can be used to create an animation out of an image.
 It can used for displaying logo in dos games / software.
 Alternatively, it can be used to add ui animations in dos.
 It uses `rrgggbbb` color palette format for displaying images, and only 24-bit bitmap images are supported.
 The file format of `.eff` file is: